Estimating Uncertainty in the Black Hole Mass–Velocity Dispersion Relation#

 Bootstrap Resampling#

 Bootstrapping is a resampling technique used in statistics to estimate the sampling distribution of a statistic by repeatedly sampling with replacement from the observed data.
 It is particularly useful when the underlying population distribution is unknown or difficult to model.
+There are two general steps needed for bootstrap resampling:

 Sample Creation: Bootstrapping starts with the creation of multiple bootstrap samples by randomly selecting observations from the original dataset with replacement.
 This means that each observation in the original dataset has the same chance of being selected for each bootstrap sample, and some observations may be selected multiple times while others may not be selected at all.